 Central Island, with its warmer year-round climate, is a beautiful destination for golfing, fishing or building sandcastles on expansive beaches.
 Lying along the Strait of Georgia on the eastern side of the Island, the vistas stretch to the Coast Mountains along the mainland and up and down the Strait of Georgia.

 Many small rivers wend their way from the mountains to the Strait, just as the road meanders past small farms and through quaint towns.
 Local fishermen offer fresh caught fish from the docks and the work of local artists and crafty individuals can be found in shops and galleries along the way.

 Situated along the wild-west coastal area, the region known as the Pacific Rim features more wild landscapes and some of the most expansive beaches on Vancouver Island.
 It is one of the best places for watching a fierce storm roll in or for enjoying the peace of a spectacular sunset.

 Go "hot-springing" at Hot Springs Cove or Ahousat Hot Springs, both near Tofino.
-Whale watching, bear-watching, beach-combing and old growth forests combine with interesting little towns nestled amidst the moss-draped forest, to offer a relaxed and secluded experience.
+Whale watching, bear-watching, beach-combing and old growth forests combine with the wild little towns of Tofino and Ucluelet nestled amidst the moss-draped forest, to offer a relaxed and secluded experience.

 Pictured below: The Alberni Inlet slices Vancouver Island nearly in two.
 Port Alberni, situated at the tip of the inlet and well inland, sits at the feet of these Pacific Ocean waters.